ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 A single Endpoint object represents the identity of a network host.
 That endpoint can be more or less specific depending on which identifiers are set.
-For example, an Endpoint that only specifies a hostname may in fact end up corresponding to several different IP addresses on different hosts.
+For example, an Endpoint that only specifies a hostname can, in fact, finally correspond to several different IP addresses on different hosts.

 An Endpoint object can be configured with the following identifiers: